Fault-tolerant quantum computation by hybrid qubits with bosonic cat-code and single photons: Hybrid qubits for quantum computation

 where $ \ket{\Psi_\mathcal{D}^\pm} = ( \ket{H}\ket{V} \pm \ket{V}\ket{H} )/\sqrt{2}$, $ \ket{\Phi_\mathcal{D}^\pm} = ( \ket{H}\ket{H} \pm \ket{V}\ket{V} )/\sqrt{2} $ are the Bell states of DV qubits, and $ \ket{\tilde{\Psi}_\mathcal{C}^\pm} = \ket{\mathcal{C}_{\alpha}^+}\ket{\mathcal{C}_{i\alpha}^+} \pm \ket{\mathcal{C}_{i\alpha}^+}\ket{\mathcal{C}_{\alpha}^+} $, $ \ket{\tilde{\Phi}_\mathcal{C}^\pm} = \ket{\mathcal{C}_{\alpha}^+}\ket{\mathcal{C}_{\alpha}^+} \pm \ket{\mathcal{C}_{i\alpha}^+}\ket{\mathcal{C}_{i\alpha}^+} $ are unnormalized Bell states of CV qubits.

 Therefore, the hybrid fusion can be implemented by applying CV and DV Bell-state measurements separately, denoted here as $\mathrm{B}_\mathcal{C}$ and $\mathrm{B}_\mathcal{D}$, respectively.
 Its logical outcome can then be discriminated by combining the results of $\mathrm{B}_\mathcal{C}$ and $\mathrm{B}_\mathcal{D}$ based on Eq.~(\ref{eq:hyBellStates}). $\mathrm{B}_\mathcal{C}$ can be implemented by linear optics and photon-number-resolving (PNR) detectors as illustrated in Fig.~\ref{fig:Hybrid}(b).
-Two schemes were recently proposed independently in Ref.~\cite{Hastrup2022} and Ref.~\cite{Su2022}, which we respectively refer to HA and SDR scheme.
-See Appendix~\ref{sec:FusionCV} for details.
-Note that $\mathrm{B}_\mathcal{C}$ cannot distinguish the logical letter $ \Psi/\Phi $ with certainty even in an ideal case without loss, while the logical sign $ +/- $ can be discriminated by counting the total number of photons detected.
-Ambiguity thus remains in discriminating between $ \ket{\Psi_\mathcal{C}^\pm} $ and $ \ket{\Phi_\mathcal{C}^\pm} $.
+Two schemes were recently proposed independently in Ref.~\cite{Hastrup2022} and Ref.~\cite{Su2022}, we refer to them as the HA and SDR scheme, respectively (for details, see Appendix~\ref{sec:FusionCV}). $\mathrm{B}_\mathcal{C}$ can discriminate the Bell states through the pattern of the measurement outcomes as denoted in the tables of Fig.~\ref{fig:Fusion}(b,c); while the logical sign $ +/- $ of Bell states can be distinguished with certainty by counting the total number of photons detected, there exists ambiguity in discriminating the logical letter $ \Psi/\Phi $ for some measurement outcomes for which we assign the $X$ error with the rate $p_X$.